 What are the PPR’s CPD Requirements?

 Members at Associate level (Tier 2) and above are required to undertake a minimum of 12 hours CPD in each year of practice.
-This increased from 7 hours in each year of practice on 1st September 2018.

 3 hours must be gained through formal means such as: